8 frightfully chic outdoor Halloween decorating ideas for your front door, yard, and beyond to inspire you

 To take your chosen wreath design to the next level, adorn your door or your front porch with a matching garland.

-We love the beautiful Autumn Abundance Foliage wreath and Garland from Balsam Hill above, and think it's the perfect look for your outside space if you're wanting to embrace more subtle Halloween decor ideas.
+We love the beautiful Autumn Abundance Foliage wreath and Garland from Balsam Hill pictured above, and think it's the perfect look for your outside space if you're wanting to embrace more subtle Halloween decor ideas.

 Of course, you don't have to coordinate with your wreath, garlands can be used independently to drape across front porches and doors, and come in a variety of different shapes and styles – these Cascade Light Up Garlands from Terrain, are perfect for hanging from trees and bushes – and they can be used again for outdoor Christmas decoration ideas too.

-Of course, you can't go wrong with traditional pumpkin lanterns, but for a more modern look for your outdoor Halloween decor, then why not embrace some unique light-up Halloween decorations.
+Of course, you can't go wrong with traditional pumpkin lanterns, but for a more modern look for your outdoor Halloween decor, then why not embrace some unique light-up Halloween decorations?

 6. Spook the neighbors with a skeleton

-(Image credit: Grandin Road)
+(Image credit: Pottery Barn)

-Make the neighbors do a double take with your outdoor Halloween decor by setting a skeleton or two on your front porch furniture
+Make the neighbors do a double-take with your outdoor Halloween decor by setting a skeleton or two on your front porch furniture.

-8. Put cobwebs in porch corners
+7. Put cobwebs in porch corners

 halloween front porch decor